-The Stochastic oscillator is another forex chart analysis indicator that helps us determine where a trend might be ending.
+The Stochastic oscillator is another technical indicator that helps traders determine where a trend might be ending.

 This simple momentum oscillator was created by George Lane in the late 1950s.

 The Stochastic oscillator uses a scale to measure the degree of change between prices from one closing period to predict the continuation of the current direction trend.